MaxOleniuh/MaxOleniuh/README.md

 ## Welcome to my profile!

-### I am a proactive problem-solver with skills in React, JavaScript/Typescript, NodeJS, HTML and CSS.
-I enjoy developing functional applications and sharing my work with others.
-I am passionate about technology and constantly seeking to improve my skills.
+### I am a proactive problem-solver with expertise in React, JavaScript/TypeScript, Node.js, HTML, and CSS.
+I specialize in developing functional and user-friendly applications, leveraging my strong skills in front-end technologies.
+My experience in React includes building responsive and interactive user interfaces, and I am adept at writing clean and maintainable code.
+Passionate about technology, I am committed to staying abreast of industry trends and continuously enhancing my skills.
+I derive satisfaction from crafting innovative solutions and take pride in sharing my work with the community.
+With a keen interest in creating seamless digital experiences, I am enthusiastic about contributing to projects that push the boundaries of what technology can achieve.

 ### My stack